 One reason that the community-out-first approach has become so popular is its mechanical nature.
-In other words, in allocating withdrawals it is not necessary for a forensic accountant to interview anyone, or look for and examine old records.
-Instead, a formula can be created in an electronic spreadsheet to allocate a withdrawal to community property until community property is exhausted and then to allocate to separate property.
+In other words, in allocating withdrawals it is not necessary for a forensic accountant to interview anyone, or look for and examine old records, or assess surrounding circumstances to extract intent.
+Instead, formulas can be created in an electronic spreadsheet to allocate a withdrawal to community property until community property is exhausted and then to allocate to separate property.
 Periodically, however, this automatic allocation rule may go against common sense or the party's intent at the time of the transaction.
 Additionally, sometimes it is the separate property funds of both spouse that are commingled, in which event the community-out-first rule does not apply.
-So there are reasons to vary from a community-out-first approach, and it is important to recognize what the approach is not-it is not the only way to trace commingled funds.
+So there are sound reasons to vary from a community-out-first approach in a line-item tracing, and it is important to recognize what the approach is not-it is not the only way to trace commingled funds.

-D. USE DETERMINES CHARACTER.
-In an after-the-fact allocation of withdrawals from a commingled fund, one could allocate community expenses to community funds and allocate funds expended on separate property to separate funds.
-Common sense supports this approach, as it is likely that a person with knowledge of Texas law would choose to spend separate property dollars on separate property expenses rather than use community dollars, thereby creating a claim for reimbursement.
+F. USE DETERMINES CHARACTER.
+In a reconstructed after-the-fact allocation of withdrawals from a commingled fund, one could allocate community funds to community expenses and allocate funds expended on separate property to separate funds.
+Common sense supports this approach, as it is likely that a person with knowledge of Texas law would choose to spend separate property dollars on separate property expenses rather than use community dollars, thereby potentially creating a claim for reimbursement.
 Assuming that separate funds pays separate property expenses and community funds pay community property expenses is fair and it also avoids the complexity of sorting through marital property reimbursement claims and offsets at the time of divorce.

 In Rolater v.
 Rolater, 198 S.W.
 391-92 (Tex.
 Civ.
-App.--Dallas 1917, no writ), the appellate court said this about a presumption that separate property funds were used for separate property expenditures:
+App.--Dallas 1917, no writ), the appellate court applied a presumption that separate property funds were used for separate property expenditures: